How to Clean Your Leather Seats

 So, how often do you need to do this?
 The answer is regularly.

-Clean your seats once a month or every three months as a bare minimum (set a reminder in your calendar) following these instructions and you’ll have leather seats that look as good as they feel - and smell - and they’ll be in great condition throughout your lease and beyond.
+Cleaning leather car seats once a month or every three months is the bare minimum (set a reminder in your calendar) following these instructions for leather car seat care and you’ll have leather seats that look as good as they feel - and smell - and they’ll be in great condition throughout your lease and beyond.

 Posted on: 7th January 2021